♦ City Safety

 Hotels in SA do not require formal dress for dinner.
 Casual clothing is widely accepted but some hotels will not allow jeans to be worn for the evening meal.

-On Safari – Light colored, comfortable clothing is recommended while on Safari.
-In Summer the day time temperatures can reach 40 degrees C, so shorts and t-shirts are best, with a light long sleeved shirt for protection against the sun during the day and to cover up for mosquitoes in the evening.
+On Safari – Light coloured, comfortable clothing is recommended while on Safari.
+In Summer the daytime temperatures can reach 40 degrees C, so shorts and t-shirts are best, with a light long sleeved shirt for protection against the sun during the day and to cover up for mosquitoes in the evening.
 Peak cap or hat, sunglasses and sunscreen is a must.
 Swimming costumes are highly recommended for Summer

 The Guides/Rangers in the lodges and camps are qualified professionals and they should be taken seriously at all times.
 While on game drives, animals may be viewed as close as a few meters from the vehicle.
 While this gives excellent photographic opportunities and is a rewarding experience, all caution should be taken to listen to your guide regarding the rules.
 For example, talking quietly at sightings and not standing up in the vehicle.